cloudblue/django-cqrs/docs/getting_started.rst

 And that's all!

-Now every time you modify your master model, changes are replicated to all the service that have a replica model with the same CQRS_ID.
+Now every time you modify your master model, changes are replicated to all services that have a replica model with the same CQRS_ID.